 Paralysis is one of the most damaging and debilitating types of injuries you can experience.
 The loss of your ability to move, feel, and control your bodily functions will have resounding effects on your quality of life at home, work, and everywhere else.
 If you sustained harm because another person was reckless or careless, that person should compensate you for all your short-term and long-term losses.

 However, knowing someone else is responsible for your paralyzing injury is not the same as holding them accountable through a court trial or a private settlement.
 To get the compensation you deserve for the harm you never should’ve suffered, you need legal counsel from an experienced attorney.
-Let a renowned Pennsylvania paralysis injury lawyer at Ostroff Injury Law handle your claim while you focus on healing.
+Let a renowned Pennsylvania paralysis injury lawyer at Ostroff Godshall Injury and Accident Lawyers handle your claim while you focus on healing.

 What Kinds of Injuries Can Cause Paralysis?